ZigaVukcevicDev/knowledge/readme.md

             this.setState({ loading: false });
         }.bind(this));

-3. React Component Methods
+React Component Methods

-React allows you to define arbitrary methods on your component classes and these methods are automatically bound with the correct context for `this when you create your components with`React.createClass.
+React allows you to define arbitrary methods on your component classes and these methods are automatically bound with the correct context for `this` when you create your components with `React.createClass`.
 This allows you move your callback code out onto your component.

     React.createClass({